-"And I have taken the Leviim... and I have given the Leviim..."
-(8:18-19)

-On the verse "And I have given..."
+"I have taken the Leviim in place of every firstborn among the Children of Israel.
+Then I have given the Leviim to be presented to Aharon and his sons from among the Children of Israel..."
+(8:18-19) On the verse "And I have given..."
 Rashi explains that "the term 'Children of Israel' is mentioned five times in this one verse in order to demonstrate how cherished Yisrael is by G-d."